heptarch/heptarch.github.io/projects.md

 error-correcting codes, the Cosmic Microwave Background, electron diffraction, photovoltaic cells, MOSFET, charge-coupled devies, optical fibres, UNIX, C, Grover search, Shor's algorithm, and other innovations too numerous to name.
 What made it special?
 Money, to begin with.
 Bell Labs operated under the auspices of a state monopoly, so no one had to hustle for grants, venture capital, or quarterly revenue.

-But lots of researchers have security of funding and don't win a Nobel Prize or a Turing Award; money is something you worry about when there isn't enough.
+But lots of researchers
+have security of funding and don't win a Nobel Prize or a Turing Award; money is something you worry about when there isn't enough.
+So what else?
+Another distinguishing feature was focus.
+Bell Labs was first *Bell Telephone Laboratories*, the R&D division of Alexander Graham Bell's telephone company, and later *AT&T Bell Laboratories*.